andrepuschmann/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a 4G/5G full-stack radio access network engineer.
-I am a <a href="https://www.srslte.com/" target="_blank">srsLTE</a>
+I am a <a href="https://www.srsran.com/" target="_blank">srsRAN</a>
 core developer and also the project maintainer.

-I am the VP of Engineering in <a href="https://www.softwareradiosystems.com/" target="_blank">Software Radio Systems</a> (SRS), the company behind srsLTE.
+I am the VP of Engineering at <a href="https://www.softwareradiosystems.com/" target="_blank">Software Radio Systems</a> (SRS), the company behind srsRAN.
 Within SRS, I am leading the Layer 2/3 activities and look after all aspects of product quality assurance.

 Over the past years, I've worked on various 4G/5G related projects, both as active developer, leading engineer and/or project manager.

-Prior to helping to build srsLTE, I was working as a postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.
+Prior to helping to build srsLTE/srsRAN, I was working as a postdoctoral researcher at Trinity College Dublin, Ireland and Ilmenau University of Technology, Germany.

 I am involved in open-source software development for more than 15 years.